 - Left ventricle: The thickest of all the chambers, the left ventricle is the hardest working part of the heart as it pumps blood throughout the whole body.

 The heart has four valves that separate each chamber so that, under normal conditions, blood cannot flow backwards.
-These valves are sometimes replaced if they become damaged.
+These valves can sometimes be replaced if they become damaged.

 The heart’s valves are:

-- Tricuspid (Right AV) valve: This valve is located between the right atrium and right ventricle.
+- Tricuspid (right AV) valve: This valve opens to allow blood to flow from the right atrium to the right ventricle.

-- Mitral (Left AV) valve: The mitral valve is located between the left atrium and left ventricle.
+- Mitral (left AV) valve: This valve opens to let blood flow from the left atrium to the left ventricle.

 The Heart’s Crown

-The word “coronary” actually means “of a crown.”
-This term is derived from the structure of the heart’s own blood supply: the coronary circulatory system.
+The structure of the heart’s blood supply is called the coronary circulatory system.
+The word “coronary” comes from the Latin word meaning “of a crown.”
 The arteries that fuel the heart’s muscle encircle the heart like a crown.

-Coronary heart disease is caused when plaques of cholesterol collect in the arteries that feed the heart muscle.
+Coronary heart disease develops when cholesterol plaques collect in the arteries that feed the heart muscle.
 If a portion of one of these plaques ruptures, it can block one of the vessels and cause the heart muscle to begin to die because it is starved for oxygen and nutrients.
 This can also occur if a blood clot forms in one of the arteries of the heart.

 Blood Flow Through the Heart

-When working properly, deoxygenated blood coming back from organs enters the heart through the major vein, known as the vena cavae.
-From there, it enters the right atrium, passes through the tricuspid valve, and into the right ventricle.
-The blood then flows through the pulmonary valve, into the pulmonary trunk, through one of two pulmonary arteries, and out to the lungs where it receives oxygen.
+When working properly, deoxygenated blood coming back from organs enters the heart through two major veins known as the vena cavae.
+From there, the blood enters the right atrium and passes through the tricuspid valve into the right ventricle.
+The blood then flows through the pulmonary valve into the pulmonary trunk, and then travels through one of two pulmonary arteries out to the lungs where it receives oxygen.